Streeterville: Today

-Jean Baptiste Point Du Sable Homesite, the home of the first settler in Chicago.
+Jean Baptiste Point Du Sable Homesite, the home of the first non-Native, husband of a Native woman, in Chicago.
 Properties in the neighborhood listed in the National Register of Historic Places include 257 East Delaware, the 860-880 Lake Shore Drive Apartments, the Drake Hotel, the Fourth Presbyterian Church of Chicago, the Navy Pier and the Palmolive Building.
 Other Chicago Landmarks in the neighborhood include Allerton Hotel, McGraw-Hill Building, Perkins, Fellows & Hamilton Office and Studio, Tribune Tower, and the Woman's Athletic Club.
 Notable buildings in the district include the skyscrapers on the Magnificent Mile: